 Red Rubber

-is suitable against hot and cold water, air and low to medium saturated steam pressure. (-40°F to 180 °F)
+Suitable against hot and cold water, air and low to medium saturated steam pressure. (-40°F to 180 °F)

 Silicone

-is recommended for high temperature, acidic, caustic and dielectric applications.
+Recommended for high temperature, acidic, caustic and dielectric applications.
 Silicone offers outstanding resistance to high and low temperatures, chemical deterioration, oils and ozone breakdown. (-120°F to 500°F)

 Sponge